james-hunter/james-hunter.github.io/_posts/2025-02-09-speedport_dsl_modem.md

 # Configuring your PPPOE client device
 You need to configure your PPPOE client using the same credentials used in the Speedport Entry 3.
 You find this on the paperwork provided by your internet provider.

-For Deutsch Telekom customers, this data looks like this:
+For Deutsche Telekom customers, this data looks like this:

 | German | English | Format |
 | :----- | :------ | :----: |